Replace this recipe for your normal dinner rolls!

 Whole Grain Yeast Rolls

 - 1/2 cup pure unsalted butter

-- 1/3 cup plus one tablespoon honey, mild flavored (used in this recipe YS Organic
+- 1/3 cup + 1 tablespoon honey mild flavored

 - 1/2 teaspoon kosher or sea salt